iansokolskyi/celery-flow/README.md

 > **Flower answers "what exists". celery-flow answers "what happened".**

-`celery-flow` visualizes Celery task execution flows, helping you debug complex workflows by showing task graphs, timelines, retries, and parent-child relationships.
+`celery-flow` models Celery as a graph of executions derived from events.
+Visualize task flows, timelines, retries, and parent-child relationships — using your existing broker with zero new infrastructure.

 ## ✨ Features